Central Okanagan school board cancels trip to Europe over coronavirus fears - Lake Country Calendar

-Okanagan Mission Secondary School students won’t be going on an oversees trip to Europe due to the coronavirus.
+Okanagan Mission Secondary School students won’t be going on an overseas trip to Europe due to the coronavirus.

 Central Okanagan school board trustees decided to cancel the trip at the request of the school’s principal and staff during a school board meeting on Wednesday, Feb.
 27.